rwxrob/cmdbox/README.md

 func main() { cmdbox.Execute() }
 ```

+The name of the main command may be passed to `Execute("mymain")` or can
+be left off and inferred from the name of the binary instead.

 The bulk of the code is kept in one or more other modular Command files
-such as this sample (the package name almost never matters):
+such as this sample (the package name usually does not matter, `cmd` is
+used by convention):

 ```go